2PleXXX/obsidian-kinopoisk-search-plus-plugin/README.md

 -   **ImageLink variables**:
     -   For downloaded images: Use wiki-links `![[filename.jpg]]` (portable, work after file moves)
     -   For web images: Use markdown links `![](https://...)` (fallback when download fails)
+-   **Path variables**:
+    -   For downloaded images: Contain filename only for custom wiki-link constructions
+    -   For web images: Contain full URL (limited functionality with sizing)

+> 📝 **Note:** Path variables enable custom sizing with `![[file|size]]` syntax, which works only with local files in Obsidian.

 ## 🎭 Classification